srujanbelde/Empathy-prediction/readMe.txt

 Steps to execute the project :
 Download the repository.
-Please find the dataset from the following link.
+Please find the dataset from the following link:https://www.kaggle.com/miroslavsabo/young-people-survey/.
 Insert the dataset in the repository
 Open Terminal or Command Window in the downloaded repository.
 Execute the following command to see the learning process of the project - "python Train.py"